California Invitational Berkeley Debate

 But since you all are novice, remember that this is a learning experience, so make sure to try your best and have fun!

-Now that I have judged 100+ PF rounds, you can think that I (mostly) know what I am doing.
+Now that I have judged 100+ debate rounds, you can think that I (mostly) know what I am doing.

 Please clearly organize your contentions (for example) using a numbered theme, let me know exactly what the evidence is and what the links are from your evidence to your contentions.
-Also weigh your impact well, not only what could happen but how probable it would happen, how much can be attributed to your contention and why.
+Also weigh your impact well, not only what could happen but how probable it would happen.
+It would be best if you could weigh your marginal impacts, that is, how much impacts can be attributed to your contention.

 When you repudiate your opponent's contentions, I'd appreciate critical reasoning, such as what are exactly the logical flaws and/or why their evidence is weak.
 Remember, no matter how ridiculous an argument is, it will stand if you don't point out why it is wrong.

-I don't take notes during crossfire, so include whatever you get from the crossfire in your speeches.
-Also, make crossfire purely Q&A. Don't try to make your question like a speech.
+I take notes but not as detailed and organized as your coaches train you to do.
+I don't take notes during crossfire.
+Include whatever you get from the crossfire in your speeches.
+Make crossfire purely Q&A. Don't try to make your questions like speeches.

-I expect you to keep time yourselves so that I don't have to interrupt.
-Also, being able to keep your own time shows how disciplined you are in the debate.
+Keep time yourselves so that I don't have to interrupt.
+Being able to keep your own time shows how disciplined you are in the debate.
 Nonetheless, I will run a timer as well and will give you a 10 sec grace period before I interrupt.

 Have fun debating!